 Data Requests

 We support scientific endeavors in birth defects and any public health activities that would like to utilize our data and resources.
 We welcome collaborations and do our best to contribute to inquiries related to the cause.
-If you are interested in our data, you can make data requests through this link below.
+If you are interested in our data, you can make data requests through the link below.
 Please contact us for detailed instructions.

 Submit Data Request